Toronto Constructive Dismissal Lawyers

 The term “constructive” is a euphemism for the breach of contract arising from the behaviour or actions of the employer.
 This is distinguished from a termination where the employer expressly articulates that the employment of the individual is being terminated.

-Leaving the workplace before you know your rights may be a costly mistake that GG&G can help prevent.
+Leaving the workplace before you know your rights, or deliberately trying to push an employee out may be a costly mistake that Grosman Gale Fletcher Hopkins LLP can help prevent.
+Contact us online or at 416.364.9599.